GTCrais/LaravelCentinelApi/README.md

 Centinel API will try to zip and password protect database dumps before sending them to Centinel.
 It will look for 7-Zip and Zip libraries to do so.
 If neither library is available, dumps will be sent without being zipped and password protected.

 Run `php artisan centinel-api:check-zip` to see which library is available on your server.
-Note that Zip encryption alghoritm is much less secure than that of 7-Zip.
+Note that Zip encryption algorithm is much less secure than that of 7-Zip.
 Ultimately it is up to you to decide which level of security is satisfactory.
 You can always opt out of backing up your database by disabling database backups in Centinel, and additionally, commenting out `DatabaseRoutes` in the `enabledRoutes` config option.